BrandonHannan/SoftwareFrameworksAssignment/README.md

 - `Home.component`: Displays a home page for users who have not logged in to gain information about the web application.
 - `Groups.component`: Displays all the groups that logged-in user have access to and also displays all the groups that are within the database for the user to request access to if they do not have access to it currently.
 Additionally, administrative lists for requests to groups and reports for users are shown for users with the respective roles and permissions.
 - `Channel.component`: Displays all the channels that the user has access to within the user specified group.
 For admin users, it also displays the list of users within group and provides them the functionality to add/report/ban/delete users to the given group and to add/remove users from specified channels within the group.
 - `Message.component`: Displays a text chat for the user given their current group and channel that they have specified.
 This text chat allows them to send text messages and images and loads the previous messages of the given channel and group.
+It also includes a video chat button which allows user to enter a video chat with other users within the same group and channel.
+This will allow the user to call another user who is active in the video chat.
 - `Login.component`: Displays a form that allows users to enter their user credentials which include their email, username and password to access the web application.
 - `Register.component`: Displays a form that only allows users with the role 'SuperAdmin' to create a new user given an email, username and password.
 - `Account.component`: Displays the user's current credentials such as email, username, profile picture and the groups that they are within.
 It also provides them the functionality to logout, delete their account and create new accounts (redirect to the register component) if the user is a 'SuperAdmin'.